What are Certificates of Free Sale?

 To whom can NDA issue a Certificate of Free Sale?

-NDA will issue Certificates of Free Sale for companies involved in the export of products for products that are manufactured/processed in Nebraska and are regulated by NDA through state statutes or through its cooperative agreements with federal agencies, such as the Food and Drug Administration or the Animal and Plant Health Inspection Service of USDA.
+NDA will issue Certificates of Free Sale for companies involved in the export of products for products that are manufactured/processed in Nebraska.
+NDA will issue Certificates of Inspection and Free Sale for products manufactured/processed in Nebraska and regulated by NDA through state statutes or through its cooperative agreements with federal agencies, such as the Food and Drug Administration or the Animal and Plant Health Inspection Service of USDA.
 This mainly includes human food processors and animal food (feed) processors in the state.

 What information do I need to provide when requesting a Certificate of Free Sale?